StatCan/NBL-CNB/docs/source/index.rst

 It will serve as a structured, interoperable and authoritative layer.
 One of the primary goals for the further development of the NBL is to reduce duplication of effort and create a standard for all building data.

-In order to acheive is vision the below processes were developed each with a goal of fulfilling a certain aspect of the NBL.
+In order to achieve is vision the below processes were developed each with a goal of fulfilling a certain aspect of the NBL.

 .. note::